openequella/openequella.github.io/guides/MetadataSchemaConfigurationGuide.md

 2. Click Close to close the Schema Editor.

 ## Associate a schema to a collection
-Each EQUELLA collection requires a metadata schema.
+Each openEQUELLA collection requires a metadata schema.
 An instance of the schema metadata is associated with each item contributed to the collection and controls the item’s lifecycle and search ability.

 Any SCORM XSLT templates uploaded using the metadata schema’s Transformation tab are associated with the metadata schema.
 The selected XSLT template transforms the current metadata into a SCORM compliant package.